5-Words/Back-end-five-words/five_words/README.md

 **Params**

 The required params are two keys. `word:`, and `category:`. `word:` points to an array of words you want to create and `category:` is the category it is going into.
-Please note a word can only be entered into an [allowed category](#allowed_categories).
+Please note that category must be an <i>allowed category</i>.

 ```
    {